Amarfas/FateGrandFarm/README.md

 For more details on configuring the analysis or managing/upkeeping Event data, scroll down to the 'Set Up' section.
 This is mostly helpful for creating Event-specific Run Caps.

+Note on '.csv' files: any spreadsheet program should be able to open them, you don't need Microsoft Excel.
+They can also be opened and edited using any text editor, such as Notepad.

 ## How to Read the Output
 After running the program, you will find 3 output files in the main directory ('FateGrandFarm').
 These will replace those files from previous runs.
 These are 'Farming Plan.txt', 'Farming Plan Drops.txt', and 'Config Notes.txt'.
 Copies are placed in the 'Former Plans' folder, using the 'Plan Name' configured in 'fgf_config.ini' if one was chosen.